thindil/nish/README.md

 just one directory or for each subdirectory of the selected directory too.
 At this moment, available options for aliases are:

-* ID: The ID of the alias, used mostly for deleting the selected alias
+* ID: The ID of the alias, used mostly for deleting or editing the selected alias.
 * Name: The name of the alias.
 The text which have to be entered to execute the alias.
 It doesn't need to be unique, but if two aliases in the same directory have the same name, then the first one will be executed.
 * Path: The main directory in which the alias works.
-* Recursive: If set to 1, the alias is available for all subdirectories of the main directory.
+* Recursive: If set to 1, the alias is available for all subdirectories of the path.
 If set to 0, is available only in the selected directory.
 * Commands: The list of commands which will be executed as alias.
 The alias can execute a few commands, but then, each entry on the list have to be separated with new line.